dragonwasrobot/dragonwasrobot.github.io/content/categories/moessners-sieve/an-introduction-to-moessners-theorem-and-moessners-sieve.md

-summary = "In this post, we introduce Moessner's theorem and Moessner's sieve." date = 2016-01-12T00:00:00Z tags = ["Haskell", "Mathematics"] categories = ["Moessner's Theorem"] draft = false
+summary = "In this post, we introduce Moessner's theorem and Moessner's sieve." date = 2016-01-12T00:00:00Z tags = ["Haskell", "Mathematics"] categories = ["Moessner's Sieve"] draft = false
 +++

 ## 1. Introduction {#1-dot-introduction}

-This is a follow-up post to [Rotating Pascal's triangle and the binomial coefficient](/posts/rotating-pascals-triangle-and-the-binomial-coefficient).
+This is a follow-up post to [Rotating Pascal's triangle and the binomial coefficient](/categories/moessners-sieve/rotating-pascals-triangle-and-the-binomial-coefficient).
 The goal of this post is to introduce and formalize Moessner's theorem and Moessner's sieve.

 The post is structured as follows.
 In Section [2](#2-dot-moessner-s-theorem-and-moessner-s-sieve), we introduce the basics of